vvchung/AI-Lawyer-Assistant/README.md

 **Please do not give up.
 Please do not be afraid.
 This project exists specifically to protect you.**

-Inspired by the healing spirit of **HuatuoGPT**, we deeply believe: **The advancement of technology should be used to bridge the gap created by wealth, not widen it.**
+Inspired by the healing spirit of **[HuatuoGPT-II, One-stage Training for Medical Adaption of LLMs](https://arxiv.org/abs/2311.09774)**, we deeply believe: **The advancement of technology should be used to bridge the gap created by wealth, not widen it.**

 This is not just a cold program; it is a **Digital Guardian** prepared for you.
 It charges no fees, it never sleeps, and it does not judge your background.
 It is always ready to listen to your grievances and hand you a sword to defend your dignity.